Auto Instrumentation

 Looking for deeper insights?
 Once you have auto-instrumentation working, you can add custom Annotations to gain more detailed business context for your GenAI usage.

-SDK Support
+Capability Support

-- Video Analysis: Process and analyze video content
+- Video Analysis: Track video processing

 Basic Setup